 There are many reasons to invest in managing Google reviews, and it goes well beyond a basic business sense.
 Managed Google reviews:

 - Keeps your Google Business profile active.
 This signals to the platform that you are invested in the process and your profile deserves to be pushed to the top rankings.

 - Establishes a connection with your customers and leads.
 Digital marketing can be faceless, but when you respond to your customer reviews, it humanizes your business, convincing customers to reach out to you.

 - Keeps you updated on your business.
 When you manage a large corporation or a multi-location business, it is easy to get lost in the details.
 Google reviews are a good reflection of the state of your business, your employees, and customer sentiment.
 The best insights are here.

 - Helps you handle any negative publicity.
 When you constantly monitor and respond to reviews, you will not be blindsided by any misunderstanding that may be building up in the review section.

 How to respond to Google reviews

-Customers are investing their time when they sit down to leave a review.
+Customers are investing time when they leave a review.
 It’s only fair that you acknowledge that effort by responding to these reviews in a timely manner.

-Plus, Google review profiles with responses from the business tend to rank higher, and customers see it as a sign of trust.
+Plus, Google reviews with responses from the business tend to rank higher, and customers see it as a sign of trust.
 Proactive and professionally responding to negative reviews can be a great way to understand issues in customer experience and take immediate action.
-Let’s go through a few tips for responding to Google reviews.

 Here are a few tips for responding to Google reviews from happy customers.